Leorisha/FidoApp/README.md

 **Aditional considerations:**

-I decided to try and use TCA (The Composable Architecture) while building this project since I've recently added some React Development to my development experience and I had read online that it was a good approach to use with SwiftUI and to keep thing organized.
+I decided to try and use TCA (The Composable Architecture) while building this project since I've recently added some React Development to my development experience and I had read online that it was a good approach to use with SwiftUI and keep thing organized similarly to Redux.

 It was quite a challenge since the documentation and examples online are sometimes not "exactly" what you maybe looking for, outdated or behind a paywall.
 Overall I consider a nice architecture but not so good for unit testing as they say, or at least I found it had some wierd behaviors.
 I also, opted for SwiftData for offline capabilities for its simplicity.